planete-croisiere/marshal/README.md

 ## Features

+* Simple pages SEO friendly (front and backoffice)
 * Register and received a login link by email
 * Login form with email that send a login link by email
 * Settings panel
-* DaisyUI themes chooser on admin panel
+* DaisyUI themes chooser
 * API Platform 4
 * EasyAdmin (with Bootstrap 5) and CRUD controllers for : Users, Parameters, Parameter Categories
 * Webpack Encore, Vue.js, Tailwind CSS & DaisyUI